ccds-gsc/ccds-gsc.github.io/index.md

 <!-- 🟨 Main Content -->
 <div style="max-width: 900px; margin: 30px auto; padding: 0 15px;">
   <p>
-    We are the Graduate Students' Committee (GSC) of the College of Computing and Data Science (CCDS) at NTU Singapore.
+    We are the Graduate Students Club (GSC) of the College of Computing and Data Science (CCDS) at NTU Singapore.
-    Our committee organizes various academic and social events to help graduate students connect, collaborate, and integrate into the NTU community.
+    Our committee organizes various academic and social events to help graduate (Master’s and PhD) students connect, collaborate, and integrate into the NTU community.
   </p>